Laser Hair Removal Burns On Legs Guide – How Much Compensation Can I Claim?

-Laser hair removal burns on legs are not only painful but they can leave unsightly scars too.
-With this type of hair removal process being one of the most popular with both men and women, it is hardly surprising that burn accidents happen either through lack of training or negligence on the part of a beauty salon or technician.
+Laser hair removal burns on legs are not only painful, but they can leave unsightly scars too.
+With this type of hair removal process being one of the most popular with both men and women, it is hardly surprising that burn accidents happen either through lack of training or negligence on a beauty salon or technician.

-Beauty salons have a duty of care to ensure that you remain safe throughout a laser hair removal procedure and by law, they must make sure you understand what the process entails.
-Beauty technicians must be correctly trained to use laser devices and must carry out specific tests while assessing whether you can undergo laser hair removal.
-Failure to carry out a patch test, or to explain what a laser treatment entails could result in you suffering a burn to your leg because the technician has not been sufficiently trained or is negligent.
+Beauty salons have a duty of care to ensure that you remain safe throughout a laser hair removal procedure.
+By law, they must make sure you understand what the process entails.
+Beauty technicians must be correctly trained to use laser devices and carry out specific tests while assessing whether you can undergo laser hair removal.
+Failure to carry out a patch test or explain what a laser treatment entails could result in you suffering a burn to your leg because the technician has not been sufficiently trained or negligent.

-All beauty treatments carry some level of risk which includes laser hair removal and beauticians must inform clients of these risks before commencing a treatment.
-Failure to do this and you suffer burns on legs from laser hair removal, it could mean you would be entitled to file a claim for laser hair removal burn compensation.
+All beauty treatments carry some level of risk, including laser hair removal, and beauticians must inform clients of these risks before commencing treatment.
+Failure to do this and you suffer burns on your legs from laser hair removal.
+It could mean you would be entitled to file a claim for laser hair removal burn compensation.

-Our team of personal injuries solicitors can establish whether you have a strong claim for compensation.
-We can assist when it comes to securing the correct level of compensation for the laser burn injuries you sustained through no fault of your own and whether it’s the beauty salon or the technician who could be held responsible.
+Our team of personal injuries solicitors can establish whether you have a strong compensation claim.
+We can assist in securing the correct level of compensation for the laser burn injuries you sustained through no fault of your own and whether it’s the beauty salon or the technician who could be held responsible.

-Laser hair removal works by destroying hair follicles by use of laser light pulses.
+Laser hair removal works by destroying hair follicles by the use of laser light pulses.
 The laser devices and systems used in beauty salons and clinics throughout the UK are designed to pinpoint specific areas of a person’s body by sending out a concentrated beam.
-The beam of light is absorbed by skin pigment and damages hair follicles so regrowth on a targeted area of skin is that much slower.
-The beam of light, however, should not affect any of the surrounding skin tissue or result in any laser hair removal burns.
+The beam of light is absorbed by skin pigment and damages hair follicles, so regrowth on a targeted skin area is that much slower.
+However, the beam of light should not affect any of the surrounding skin tissue or result in any laser hair removal burns.

-The procedure is extremely popular because of all the benefits it offers when it comes to unwanted body hair.
+The procedure is extremely popular because of all the benefits it offers to unwanted body hair.
 These benefits include the following:

-- The treatment is fast allowing technicians to target larger areas of unwanted hair in the minimum amount of time.
-This includes on your back and legs which can be achieved in around one hour.
-Smaller areas which includes upper lips can be treated in around one minute
+- The treatment is fast, allowing technicians to target larger areas of unwanted hair in the minimum amount of time.
+This includes your back and legs, which can be achieved in around one hour.
+Smaller areas, which include upper lips, can be treated in around one minute.

 Although there are many benefits to laser hair removal treatments, there are some downsides and side effects to consider too.
 These include the following: